valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 SmartDocuments itself is an external service that deals with generating documents based on templates and placeholders.
 This module offers a plugin which can connect to this service to generate documents.

+### Wordpress mail

+The wordpress mail plugin is a plugin for the Wordpress CMS that provides a REST API for sending mail.
+This module includes an implementation of the mail module that uses a connector to send mail through this API.

 ### Zaken API

-The Zaken (Cases) API is a Dutch government API standard for exchanging information around cases and their related data.
+The [Zaken (Cases) API](https://vng-realisatie.github.io/gemma-zaken/standaard/zaken/index) is a Dutch government API standard for exchanging information around cases and their related data.
 A plugin is provided that allows for connecting to applications that provide a Zaken API.